fifco/QA/README.md

 Whole app is based on Nette Framework.
 AJAX is implemented throught Nette structures and scripts.
 Twitter Bootstrap is used as UI Framework.

+There is also a model of the database in MySQL Workbench format in '!navrh' directory.

 Licensed under the MIT License - see LICENSE.md